Check out the Types of Indoor Plants According to Color Psychology and how they affect your mood, feelings, and emotions!

 African violet is a small houseplant featuring clusters of blue, purple, or violet flowers over fuzzy green leaves.
-Read more about growing African violets indoor here!
+Read more about growing African violets indoors here!

 Here are some of the most beautiful purple flowers

-Blue color represents serenity and calmness.
-Growing blue flowers indoor brings positive vibes and elegance to your home decor.
+The blue color represents stability, serenity, and calmness.
+Growing blue plants in the home brings positive vibes and elegance to your house interior.

 Botanical Name: Epipremnum pinnatum ‘Cebu Blue’

 One of the most striking houseplants, it offers a mesmerizing blend of silver and blue colors in its foliage.
 It is very easy to look after too!